 - d) OS18- From 2ha to 5ha - 5.
 Develop a Green Network Masterplan for WDURA in consideration of the proposed performance criteria.
 As part of this process, review the required number of local parks based on the distribution and access to high quality functional public open space.
 The Green Network Masterplan to identify location for a destination public open site (preferably with 15+ ha area) that will service all residents of WDURA.
-The location is to be centrally located and potentially within the Stage 3 area. - Upgrade existing sports fields at Reed Park to meet the current need and future demand for sport in Horsley and Dapto - Upgrade Dimond Brothers Park (to a high-quality district recreation park) in line with guidelines of the West Dapto Open Space Design Manual and Performance Criteria developed as part of the WDURA Needs Assessment. - 8.
+The location is to be centrally located and potentially within the Stage 3 area. - 6.
+Upgrade existing sports fields at Reed Park to meet the current need and future demand for sport in Horsley and Dapto - 7.
+Upgrade Dimond Brothers Park (to a district recreation park) in line with guidelines of the West Dapto Open Space Design Manual and Performance Criteria developed as part of the WDURA Needs Assessment. - 8.
 Prioritise provision of required additional Public Open Space in WDURA aligned with the new proposed Public Open Space framework, West Dapto Public Open Space Design Guide and the proposed performance criteria. - 9.
 Commence quality and functionality assessment of existing Public Open Space along with the indicative locations of the proposed open space. - 10.
-Subject to IPART assessment, update the West Dapto Development Contributions Plans according to the assessment undertaken as part of this study. - Implement the recommendations of the West Dapto Community Leisure and Recreation Centre Needs Assessment (2019). - 12.
+Subject to IPART assessment, update the West Dapto Development Contributions Plans according to the assessment undertaken as part of this study. - 11.
 Work with the Office of Sport in the development of the Illawarra Shoalhaven Sport Infrastructure Plan.
-NOTE: This Plan is currently in early stages. - 13.
-Review of planned provision of Public Open Space every 5 years to respond to the most up to date demographic projections and trends - 14.
-Developing forward funding strategy to acquire land and deliver Public Open Space infrastructure to maintain and sustain delivery responsive to the population growth - 15.
-Monitoring residential density development to ensure dwelling targets are not exceeding threshold numbers - 16.
+NOTE: This Plan is currently in early stages. - 12.
+Review of planned provision of Public Open Space every 5 years to respond to the most up to date demographic projections and trends - 13.
+Developing forward funding strategy to acquire land and deliver Public Open Space infrastructure to maintain and sustain delivery responsive to the population growth - 14.
+Monitoring residential density development to ensure dwelling targets are not exceeding threshold numbers - 15.
 Initiating partnership and collaboration opportunities with State agencies for land acquisition and joint delivery of major recreation facilities